Table of Contents

 Riverhaven

 The intersection of 185th Road and Running Springs Drive is the northeast corner of what used to be Suwannee Riverhaven.
 Extend 185th due south to the river and Running Springs due west and you have the outline, with the river making up the rest.
 Our riverfront featured tangled vegetation overhanging an abrupt, steep, sandy bank; no beaches.
-The name Riverhaven occurred to me when I first walked that lovely tract of riparian forest, before they'd even built their house; I was clearly under the influence of The Lord of the Rings, which I'd recently read.
-Rather than asking them what they thought of the name, I went to a guy who routed wood signs and had him carve one that read Suwannee Riverhaven.
-Luckily for me, everyone loved the name.
+The name Riverhaven occurred to me when I first walked that lovely tract of riparian forest, before they'd even built their house; I was clearly under the influence of Tolkien's Lord of the Rings, which I'd recently read.
+Back then I loved to surprise people with gifts; it was something of a fetish I picked up from Gail.
+So rather than asking them what they thought of the name, I just went to a guy who made redwood signs with his router and had him carve me one that read Suwannee Riverhaven.
+Luckily everyone loved the name.
 Dad hung the sign up where you'd park if you came to visit.
 I visited every chance I got.
 Twice a month for years in the mid-1970s.
 I wasn't being the dutiful son; I honestly loved visiting my folks.
 I'd head out after work Friday, making it in time for supper, then head back Sunday midday.
+You could say I didn't have much of a social life.

-Their driveway was that left turn you see on the map going southwest from Running Springs Dr doglegging toward the river.
+Their driveway was that left turn you see on the map going southwest from Running Springs Drive doglegging toward the river.
 Legally, their driveway started back at the intersection marked Peacock Recreational.
-They bought an easement to there and had a road built paralleling the existing road because the ownership of the existing road was unclear.
+They bought an easement to there and had a road built paralleling the existing road because the ownership of the existing road was contested.

 Flood.
 The land along the river would flood when it got rainy in the Okefenokee Swamp, the Suwannee River's headwaters.
+Some lower areas flooded every year and had that washed-out feel.
 But it never flooded up to the house.
-Dad chose a spot above the 500-year flood.
+Dad chose a spot well above the 500-year flood.
 I visited Gail and Billy there during the only 100-year flood I ever saw at Riverhaven.
-Most of the drive was underwater.
-We had to canoe in.
+Most of the drive starting at Peacock Recreational was underwater, so we had to canoe in.
 It was a lark.

-Zoom in and you can see the buildings at the end of the drive: the house, flat and shed grouped together, and down next to the river, the river house.
+Zoom in and you can see the buildings at the end of the drive: the house, flat, and tool shed grouped together, and down next to the river, the river house.
 The river house became illegal when they started enforcing the Wild & Scenic Rivers Act, but it got grandfathered in.
-Zoom all the way in and switch to Satellite View to see how things look now.
+Zoom all the way in and switch to Satellite View to see how things look more recently.

 She loved the place.
 The flat, as they called it, is a trailer they moved on site and lived in while they built the house.
 The AC worked because the flat was in the shade.
 That's where I slept when I came to visit.
 I slept there with Sally during the years we were together.
 Since I wasn't married they made do with a girlfriend.
 That's unfair; they were quite gracious, welcoming her as a family member.
 I'm sure she loved that.
 I did too at the time.
-With no intention of making it official.
+But I never had any intention of making it official.

 Running.
 In the late 1970s I'd resumed running.
 I started running in Kenya in the 1960s.
 Riverhaven was the best place to run.
 I'd get up even earlier than I did back before Sally so I could run before I had coffee with Dad.
 That put me out on the trails and firebreaks before dawn.
 I was delighted with how much ground I could cover in a half hour run.
 Running took me places I'd never seen before in nearby areas north of Riverhaven.
 When I came to visit after moving to Boulder I could run even further.
 I ran out to the highway, along county roads, past the Pine Grove Church where we ministerial candidates went to sample Pentecostalism one Sunday.
 I ran all the way to the forty acre tree farm I would inherit.